 Giant DIY Rope Spider Web Frame Tips:

-- The next time we made a Halloween spider web, we tried using rope, duct tape, and zip ties to fasten the bare branches together instead of a wood screw, which worked even better.
+The first time we made a giant spider web for our front porch, my husband drilled a three-inch wood screw into the bare branches.
+Then, he hand-screwed an old wine bottle cork onto the sharp end to protect anyone from injury.
+The next time we made a Halloween spider web, we tried rope, duct tape, and zip ties to fasten the bare branches together instead of a wood screw, and it worked even better.

-- Since then, we have abandoned the wood screw and tried different combinations of duct tape, rope, glue, knots, and zip ties to create this DIY Halloween decoration, and each of them has worked.
+Since then, we have abandoned the wood screw and tried different combinations of duct tape, rope, glue, knots, and zip ties to create this DIY Halloween decoration, and each of them has worked.
+Use the materials you have and a little craft ingenuity to try this DIY Halloween decoration!

 3. Weave rope to create the spider web decoration: